Florida Keys National Marine Sanctuary: Australian pine

 The Australian pine is a nonnative species that poses risks to the original flora and fauna of the Florida Keys.
 The Australian pine "outcompetes native vegetation by producing a dense leaf litter beneath them;" therefore the Australian pine does not allow the native plants to obtain needed nutrients.
 The Australian pine also has a comparative advantage over native species: the Australian pine can quickly "invade newly accreted beaches, beaches where dredge spoil has been deposited, and beaches where a storm has destroyed existing vegetation."
 The Australian pine displaces native flora of the Florida keys, and displaces native fauna by providing no native wildlife habitat.

 Brazilian pepper

 The Brazilian pepper tree is native to Argentina, Paraguay, and Brazil, but was brought to Florida in the mid-1800s as an ornamental plant.
 The introduction of the Brazilian pepper has disturbed the biodiversity of the Florida ecosystem, as one of the most widespread of the invasive non-indigenous pest plants in Florida.
 The Brazilian pepper tree has invaded over 700,000 acres in Florida.
 The tree produces a dense canopy that shades out all other plants and provides a very poor habitat for growth to native species.
 "The Brazilian pepper invades aquatic as well as terrestrial habitats, reducing the quality of native biotic communities."

 Reefs

-Notable reefs in the sanctuary include the following:
+Notable reefs in the sanctuary include: